 Verité (2013) found a number of human rights and labor risks related to the palm sector in Sayaxché, Petén, Guatemala.
-Local farmers were displaced by land grabs linked to large plantations.
+Local farmers were displaced by the land grabs of large plantations.
 Subsistence farmers who sold their land due to coercion, deceit, pressure, or offers of large up-front payments had few options other than working for the palm companies that had obtained huge swaths of land in Sayaxché.
-The loss of land for subsistence agriculture and a lack of other employment opportunities in Sayaxché created a local labor force that either had to continue working on palm plantations under poor conditions or move out of the area to search for other work.
-532